d0k3/GodMode9/README.md

 If you are a developer and you are building this, you may also just run `make release` to build all files at once.
 If you are a user, all files are already included in the release archive.

+## License
+You may use this under the terms of the GNU General Public License GPL v2 or under the terms of any later revisions of the GPL.
+Refer to the provided `LICENSE.txt` file for further information.

 ## Credits
 This tool would not have been possible without the help of numerous people.
 Thanks go to...
 * **Archshift**, for providing the base project infrastructure